Ontrack

 Structure that makes organisation simple

-Rather than offer another blank list, the design introduces a two-tier structure: Tracks and Tasks.
-The hierarchy is intentional and it reduces the surface area of every decision a user has to make.
-Organisation is driven by goals, and any task is an action that needs to take place either on its own as a larger goal, or a smaller part within another goal.
+Ontrack introduces a two-tier structure: Tracks and Tasks.
+The hierarchy is made to flow and make both the capturing and organisation of tasks feel intuitive.
+Here, organisation at it's core is driven by goals, and any task is an action that needs to take place either on its own as a larger goal, or a smaller part within another goal.
+Now, every 'list' it's a goal itself, which makes the user experiences tangible progression and can actually achieve a sense of completion.

 DESIGN DECISIONS